broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

       - `n_smaller`: Number of individuals with lower age than the lowest bin.
       - `n_larger`: Number of individuals with a higher age than the highest bin.
     - `hom`: Struct containing age distribution information for individuals homozygous for this variant.
 Structured to allow easy histogram creation.
 Contains same fields as `het` above.
   - `filters`: Set containing variant QC filters.
+See `filters` description on the v4 Hail Tables [help page](v4-hts#filters)
   - `quality_metrics`: Struct containing variant quality metric histograms information.
     - `allele_balance`: Struct containing variant allele balance histograms information.
       - `alt_adj`: Struct containing variant allele balance information calculated across high-quality genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
 This data is displayed in the "Allele balance for heterozygotes" histogram in the browser's variant page.
       - `alt_raw`: Struct containing variant allele balance information calculated across unadjusted genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
     - `genotype_depth`: Struct containing information used to display genotype depth (DP) histograms.
       - `all_adj`: Struct containing DP information calculated using high-quality genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `all_raw`: Struct containing DP information calculated across unadjusted genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `alt_adj`: Struct containing DP information calculated using high-quality genotypes (variant carriers only).
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `alt_raw`: Struct containing DP information calculated across unadjusted genotypes (variant carriers only).
-Structured to allow ease of creating histograms.
-Contains same fields as other histogram structs (e.g. `het`)
+Contains same fields as other histogram structs.
     - `genotype_quality`: Struct containing information used to display genotype quality (GQ) histograms.
       - `all_adj`: Struct containing GQ information calculated using high-quality genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `all_raw`: Struct containing GQ information calculated across unadjusted genotypes.
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `alt_adj`: Struct containing GQ information calculated using high-quality genotypes (variant carriers only).
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
       - `alt_raw`: Struct containing GQ information calculated across unadjusted genotypes (variant carriers only).
-Structured to allow easy histogram creation.
-Contains same fields as other histogram structs (e.g., `het`).
+Contains same fields as other histogram structs.
   - `site quality metrics`: Array containing site quality metric information.
     - `metric`: Metric name.
     - `value`: Metric value.
 - `genome`: Struct containing information about this variant from genome data.
 Contains all the same fields as the exome data, with the exception that the subsets are (`all` `hgdp`, `tgp`) instead of (`all`, `non_ukb`).
 - `rsids`: dbSNP reference SNP identification (rsID) numbers.
 - `in_silico_predictors`: Variant prediction annotations.
-Struct contains prediction scores from multiple in silico predictors for variants that are predicted to be missense, impacting protein function, evolutionarily conserved, or splice-altering.
-We chose scores for either MANE Select or canonical transcripts if a prediction score was available for multiple transcripts.
-  - `cadd`: [Score](https://academic.oup.com/nar/article/47/D1/D886/5146191) used to predict deleteriousness of SNVs and indels.
-  - `phred`: CADD Phred-like scaled C-scores ranging from 1 to 99 based on the rank of each variant relative to all possible 8.6 billion substitutions in the human reference genome.
-Larger values indicate increased predicted deleteriousness.
-  - `raw_score`: Unscaled CADD scores indicating whether a variant is likely to be "observed" (negative values) vs "simulated" (positive values).
-Larger values indicate increased predicted deleteriousness.
-  - `revel_max`: An ensemble [score](<https://www.cell.com/ajhg/fulltext/S0002-9297(16)30370-6>) for predicting the pathogenicity of missense variants (based on 13 other variant predictors).
-Score ranges from 0 to 1, and larger values are predicted to be more likely to be deleterious.
-We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - `spliceai_ds_max`: Maximum delta [score](https://linkinghub.elsevier./) across 4 splicing consequences, which reflects the probability of the variant being splice-altering.
-If a variant was predicted to fall within multiple genes, score is across all relevant genes.
-Score ranges from 0 to 1.
-In the SpliceAI paper, a detailed characterization of the delta scores is provided for 0.2 (high recall), 0.5 (recommended), and 0.8 (high precision) cutoffs.
-  - `pangolin_largest_ds`: Largest delta [score](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02664-4) across 2 splicing consequences, which reflects the probability of the variant being splice-altering.
-If a variant is predicted to fall within multiple genes, score is across all relevant genes.
-Note that there is different behavior from spliceAI: splice gain is noted as the increase in splice usage (scores range from 0 to 1) and splice loss as the decrease in splice usage (scores range from 0 to -1).
-The Pangolin authors proposed a cutoff of >|0.2| for the predicted increase or decrease in splice site usage.
-  - `phylop`: Base-wise conservation [score](https://pubmed.ncbi.nlm.nih.gov/37104612/) across the 241 placental mammals in the Zoonomia project.
-Score ranges from -20 to 9.28, and reflects acceleration (faster evolution than expected under neutral drift, assigned negative scores) as well as conservation (slower than expected evolution, assigned positive scores).
-  - `sift_max`: [Score](https://www.nature.com/articles/nprot.2009.86) reflecting the scaled probability of the amino acid substitution being tolerated, ranging from 0 to 1.
-Scores below 0.05 are predicted to impact protein function.
-We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
-  - `polyphen_max`: [Score](https://www.nature.com/articles/nmeth0410-248) that predicts the possible impact of an amino acid substitution on the structure and function of a human protein, ranging from 0.0 (tolerated) to 1.0 (deleterious).
-We prioritize max scores for MANE Select transcripts where possible and otherwise report a score for the canonical transcript.
+Struct contains prediction scores from multiple in silico predictors.
+See `in_silico_predictors` description on the v4 Hail Tables [help page](v4-hts#in-silico-predictors)
-- `variant_id`: gnomAD variant ID.- `faf95_joint`: A struct containing joint (exome + genome) FAF information (95% CI).
+- `variant_id`: gnomAD variant ID.
+- `faf95_joint`: A struct containing joint (exome + genome) FAF information (95% CI).
   - `grpmax`: Groupmax FAF value for all genetic ancestry groups across exomes + genomes.
   - `grpmax_gen_anc`: Genetic ancestry group associated with the value `grpmax` above.
-- `faf99_joint`: A struct containing joint (exome + genome) FAF (99% CI). - `colocated_variants`: Array containing variants that are located at the same locus as this variant.
+- `faf99_joint`: A struct containing joint (exome + genome) FAF (99% CI).
+- `colocated_variants`: Array containing variants that are located at the same locus as this variant.
 - `coverage`: Struct containing coverage information for locus.
   - `exome`: Struct containing exome coverage information.
     - `mean`: Mean depth of coverage at this locus.
     - `median`: Median depth of coverage at this locus.
     - `over_1`: Percentage of samples with a coverage greater than 1 at this locus.
-  - `over_5`: TPercentage of samples with a coverage greater than 5 at this locus
+    - `over_5`: Percentage of samples with a coverage greater than 5 at this locus
     - `over_10`: Percentage of samples with a coverage greater than 10 at this locus
     - `over_15`: Percentage of samples with a coverage greater than 15 at this locus.
     - `over_20`: Percentage of samples with a coverage greater than 20 at this locus
     - `over_25`: Percentage of samples with a coverage greater than 25 at this locus.
     - `over_30`: Percentage of samples with a coverage greater than 30 at this locus.
     - `over_50`: Percentage of samples with a coverage greater than 50 at this locus.
     - `over_100`: Percentage of samples with a coverage greater than 100 at this locus.
   - `genome`: Struct containing genome coverage information.
 Contains the same fields as `exome` above.
 - `transcript_consequences`: Array containing variant transcript consequence information.
   - `biotype`: Transcript biotype.
   - `consequence_terms`: Array of predicted functional consequences.
   - `domains`: Sset containing protein domains affected by variant.